At the end of last year I posted an article about the abundant crop of books written by local authors.

 Yonghua Ge is Assistant Professor of Theology and Intercultural Philosophy at ACTS Seminaries of TWU.
 He has a passion to develop theologically equipped and committed leaders and educators for the church in China and around the world.
 One of his key academic interests is the doctrine of creation and its relation to medieval theology and ancient Chinese philosophy.

-Here are several books I have posted articles about during the past year; follow the links:
+Here are several books I have already posted articles about over the past year; follow the links:

 • Murray Moerman: Mobilizing Movements (William Carey Publishing)